-Students in the Masters of Divinity (MDIV), Master of Arts in Social Justice and Ethics (MASJE), and Master of Arts in Pastoral and Spiritual Care (MAPSC) degree programs complete the PPSF curriculum as part of their degree program requirements.
+Students in the Masters of Divinity (MDiv), Master of Arts in Social Justice and Ethics (MASJE), and Master of Arts in Pastoral and Spiritual Care (MAPSC) degree programs complete the professional formation curriculum as part of their degree program requirements of Internship and CPE.

-The PPSF section of the Masters' Student Handbook provides a brief overview.
-Additional details, timelines, and forms can be found on the PPSF Canvas website: https://iliff.instructure.com/courses/1546618
+The "Professional Formation" section of the Masters' Student Handbook provides a policy overview.
+Additional details, resources, forms, and deadlines can be found on the Professional Formation Canvas website: https://iliff.instructure.com/courses/1546618.